Kunal-Attri/Sudoku-Solver-GUI/README.md

 # Sudoku_Solver_GUI
 This is a graphical form of sudoku solver of the previous non-GUI version

-Just edit the board in main.y and run the program
+Just edit the board in main.py and run the program

 Instructions: